 253. The digital transformation can also lower the cost of using financial services as entrants can reduce the market power of incumbents.
-The extent of this effect depends on the banks competition, which can be characterised based on market concentration and indicators like the Herfindahl-Hirschman Index (HHI) or the CR5 concentration rate.
-SCHART 65 TOP The low values of the HHI and the CR5 concentration rate in Germany can be explained by the fact that, when considering the market as a whole, the almost 1,050 savings banks and cooperative banks (Deutsche Bundesbank, 2024c), which account for 75 % of all German credit institutions, are counted individually.
-SCHART 65 TOP
+The extent of this effect depends on the banks competition, which can be characterised based on market concentration and indicators like the Herfindahl-Hirschman Index (HHI) or the CR5 concentration rate. \(\simeg \text{CHART 65 TOP}\) The low values of the HHI and the CR5 concentration rate in Germany can be explained by the fact that, when considering the market as a whole, the almost 1,050 savings banks and cooperative banks (Deutsche Bundesbank, 2024c), which account for 75 % of all German credit institutions, are counted individually. \(\simeg \text{CHART 65 TOP}\)

 Due to their regional focus, they compete with each other only in a limited way.
 One may instead consider the entire savings bank and cooperative bank sectors as one bank.
-In this case, the measured market concentration is much higher. right CHART 65 TOP RIGHT DASHED LINE Since the geographical separation of savings and cooperative banks is not perfect, this represents an upper limit of market concentration.
+In this case, the measured market concentration is much higher.

+CHART 65 TOP RIGHT DASHED LINE Since the geographical separation of savings and cooperative banks is not perfect, this represents an upper limit of market concentration.
 Alternatively, concentration can be measured within regional banking markets.
 Evidence from Koetter (2013) and Cycon and Schaffranka (2019) suggests a higher market concentration compared to the overall market.

-254. The profitability of German banks is low by European standards.
-They have a low return on assets and net interest income. → CHART 65 BOTTOM The reasons for this include the large number of banks, the complex three-pillar model - with commercial banks, public-sector banks such as savings banks, and cooperative banks (GCEE Annual Report 2020 items 384 ff.) - and low cost efficiency measured in terms of the cost-income ratio. → CHART 62 RIGHT Furthermore, the mandate of savings banks and cooperative banks is often not maximising
+have a low return on assets and net interest income.
+SCHART 65 BOTTOM The reasons for this include the large number of banks, the complex three-pillar model - with commercial banks, public-sector banks such as savings banks, and cooperative banks (GCEE Annual Report 2020 items 384 ff.) - and low cost efficiency measured in terms of the cost-income ratio.
+SCHART 62 RIGHT Furthermore, the mandate of savings banks and cooperative banks is often not maximising

+≥ CHART 65

-❑ CHART 65 Market concentration and profitability of European banks1
+Market concentration and profitability of European banks1